arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 We will go through some important code sections to make this application fully operative.
 We will begin with the required libraries:

 - Including `Arduino_EdgeControl.h` will enable the support for the Edge Control board peripherals, install it by searching for it on the Library Manager.
-- Including `Wire.h` will enable the I2C communication needed between the Edge Control, the MKR and the other peripherals, it's included in the BSP of the Arduino Edge Control.
+- Including `Wire.h` will enable the I2C communication needed between the Edge Control, the MKR WiFi 1010 and the other peripherals, it's included in the BSP of the Edge Control.

 There are two headers included in the project code that handles some helper functions and structures: